This article was updated from its original version.

 2510 West Thunderbird Road

 At first glance, this local doughnut hole looks like all the rest.
 It’s in a strip mall, it deals dozens in pink boxes, and it whips up boba tea.
 Pretty standard.
-But look closer and the case is a cut above.
+But look closer and the case is a cut above at Lucky Donuts.
 The rattle snakes are perfectly coiled, the crullers expertly dipped, and the sprinkles evenly dispersed.
 But it’s that red velvet that truly stole our heart.
 It's a cakey cut above, all moist and crumbly with just the right amount of glaze — plain delicious and totally dunkable.